 John Cannon Few was born in Anderson, South Carolina.
 He grew up in Greenwood, and graduated from Greenwood High School in 1981.
 He attended college at Duke University, where he served as Duke's athletic mascot - the Blue Devil - during his junior year.
-John graduated from Duke in 1985 with an A.B. degree in English and Economics.
+John graduated from Duke in 1985 with an A.B. in English and Economics.

 John went on to attend the University of South Carolina School of Law, where he was a member of The Order of Wig and Robe and The Order of the Coif.
 He also served as Student Works Editor of the South Carolina Law Review.
-He received his Juris Doctor degree in 1988.
+He received his Juris Doctor in 1988.

-John began his legal career as law clerk to The Honorable G. Ross Anderson, Jr., United States District Judge.
+John began his legal career as law clerk to the late Honorable G. Ross Anderson Jr., United States District Judge.
 He practiced law in Greenville from 1989 until 2000, and is admitted to practice in South Carolina, the United States District Court for the District of South Carolina, the United States Court of Appeals for the Fourth Circuit, and the Supreme Court of the United States.
 John served as a trial judge on the Circuit Court of South Carolina from July 2000 until February 2010.
 He then became the Chief Judge of the South Carolina Court of Appeals, a position he held until February 2016.
 John was sworn in as a Justice on the Supreme Court of South Carolina on February 9, 2016.

 John has always been active in community service, even outside of his primary employment in public service.
 Before becoming a judge, for example, he read to pre-school children on a weekly basis for years in the Greenville Head Start program, tutored middle-school children through Save our Sons, taught middle and high school classes as part of the Junior Achievement program, and served on the board of Friends of the Reedy River.
 While he was a circuit judge, John served on the 2003-04 Governor's Water Law Review Committee.
 John now chairs the South Carolina Access to Justice Commission.